karfau/as3-depending/README.md

     }
 ```

 Ah, separation of concern for the WIN.
-Now the class **communicates** its dependency to everybody trying to create an instance. **How to resolve** those dependencies is up to the creating instance.
+Now the class **communicates** its dependency to everybody trying to create an instance.
+It is up to the creator to **resolve** those dependencies.
 - This simplifies testing because we could mock those dependencies and just make sure the API of those dependencies gets used in the right way.
 - Regarding the third part of my definition of DI, the complexity increased: Every place in your application that needs a `TweetClient` needs a way to resolve those dependencies.
 Writing factories is one approach to keep DRY.
 But when it comes to more complex object graphs, it is not easy to write factories and keep DRY at the same time, which makes it error prone and less fun.

-## state of the art
+### state of the art

-To solve this, there are a lot "dependency injection libraries/ frameworks" out there.
+To solve this, there exist many "dependency injection libraries / frameworks".

-Most of them use metadata tags as a (second but explicit) way to communicate the dependencies (to the framework).
-By using the utility classes that are available in AS3 to do something like reflection, they look at the information available about a class or instance (at runtime) and try to **create and/or resolve** those dependencies.
+Most of them use metadata tags as a (second but explicit) way to **communicate** the dependencies (to the framework).
+By using the utility classes that are available in AS3 to do something like reflection, they detact those *"annotations"* (at runtime) and try to **create** and / or **resolve** those dependencies.

-As they don't know anything about the application code, they have some configuration or mapping phase, where the application tells the "framework" its **decisions how to resolve** those dependencies.
+As they don't know anything about the application code, they have some configuration or mapping phase, where the application **defines** how to resolve those dependencies.

-One nice example of how this can look like is here: [DawnInjections](https://github.com/sammyt/dawn/wiki/DawnInjections).
+One nice example of how this can look like is [DawnInjections](https://github.com/sammyt/dawn/wiki/DawnInjections).

 ## the goal of this library

 The goals of this library are :
-- provide a generic "factory" approach, that is flexible enough to be reused and lets the developer to stay DRY (other frameworks also provide this)
+- provide a "generic factory" approach aka "DI container", that is flexible enough to be reused and lets the developer stay DRY (other frameworks also provide this)
-- allowing you to resolve the dependencies in a flexible and object oriented way, not relying on reflection using [describeType](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/utils/package.html#describeType%28%29) [or describeTypeJson](http://jacksondunstan.com/articles/2609) (e.g. to analyze metadata tags at runtime)
+- allowing you to resolve the dependencies in an object oriented, type safe and flexible way, ***not relying on reflection*** (using [describeType](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/utils/package.html#describeType%28%29) [or describeTypeJson](http://jacksondunstan.com/articles/2609))

 As I really like them, I will try to act after these [design principles](https://github.com/sammyt/dawn/wiki/DesignPrinciples).

 ### creating instances and resolving dependencies

-The `Resolver` interface with its `get` method is the generic factory I talked about more early.
+The `Resolver` interface is the "generic factory" I talked about more early.

-It returns an instance of the given type, with all its dependencies resolved.

-As it is an interface, it can be totally up to the implementation how this is done:
+Implementing it **defines** how to resolve things, its `get` method uses those definitions to **create** and / or **resolve** things.

 ### deciding how to resolve dependencies

 Implementing the interface could be done in a way that defines the mappings at compile time, or it can be as flexible as you like.
-As such an interface without an implementation will not help to stay DRY, `Scope` is an implementation which allows to configure those mappings at runtime without the need to implement the **creating instances and resolving dependencies** part.
+This library provides the implementation `Scope`.
+Each instance of `Scope` lets the developer write **definitions** as code, and already implements the **creation and resolving** part (an example will follow really soon).

 ## putting it all together

 There are different approaches to communicate dependencies, and it has a lot to do with how instances can be created.

-In the "metadata world" the need for a lot of boilerplate is been taken away from the developer, which sometimes makes it look like magic.
+In the "metadata world" the need for a lot of boilerplate is been taken away from the developer.
 The other argument for such frameworks is, that a class with dependencies doesn't need to depend on the framework that injects them.

 ### Option 1: implementing Depending a.k.a. fetching dependencies